Child marriage in the United States: New Hampshire

+In 2018, New Hampshire passed a law, signed by Governor Chris Sununu, that raised the minimum marriage age from 14 to 16 with judicial approval.
+It took effect January 1, 2019.
+In May 2024, the Legislature voted to raise the minimum age to 18.
+The marriage age is now 18, no exceptions.

 New Jersey

 In June 2018, the New Jersey child marriage ban bill was signed into law by the Governor of New Jersey, Phil Murphy, and went into effect immediately to implement a clear minimum age of 18, with no exceptions.
 This makes New Jersey the second state to completely ban child marriage, after Delaware.

 In May 2017, a similar bill was vetoed by Governor Chris Christie due to "religious concerns".